anshulp2912/scrivener/README.md

 ## FUTURE SCOPE

-Support multiple extensions of video file.
+- Support multiple extensions of video file.

-Summarization of multiple languages.
+- Summarization of multiple languages.

-Summarization of Podcasts (audiofiles).
+- Summarization of Podcasts (audiofiles)

-Auto summary as a video.
+- Auto summary as a video.

-Summarization of videos for particular time frames.
+- Summarization of videos for particular time frames.

-Compare Summarization models.
+- Compare Summarization models.

-Improve UI.
+- Improve UI.

-Summarization as a audio.
+- Summarization as a audio.

-Summarization of audios for particular time frames.
+- Summarization of audios for particular time frames.

-Adding Chrome extension.
+- Adding Chrome extension.

-Sentiment Analysis of the summary.
+- Sentiment Analysis of the summary.

 ## Team Members